dfuchss/MatrixJoinLink/README.md

 This bot allows the creation of join links to non-public rooms in matrix.
 It uses the [Trixnity](https://trixnity.gitlab.io/trixnity/) framework.
 The bot is currently in early alpha and primarily used as proof-of-concept.

-:warning: **No liability of any kind is assumed.
-This project is in alpha.
-It is possible that all implemented mechanisms can change.**
+:info: This project is in alpha.
-Nevertheless, I am of course interested in feedback.
 Feel free to use the matrix chat (see below).

 ## Reason for this Bot